aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/add-text-in-dwg/_index.md

 A: Yes, you can customize the font, style, and other formatting options for the text added to DWG files using Aspose.CAD.

 **Q: Is there a free trial available for Aspose.CAD for Java?**
-A: Yes, you can explore the features of Aspose.CAD by obtaining a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can explore the features of Aspose.CAD by obtaining a free trial from the **Aspose.CAD free trial page**.

 **Q: Where can I find detailed documentation for Aspose.CAD for Java?**
-A: Refer to the documentation [here](https://reference.aspose.com/cad/java/) for in-depth information and examples.
+A: Refer to the **Aspose.CAD Java API documentation** for in‑depth information and examples.

 **Q: How can I get support or seek help with Aspose.CAD?**
 A: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) to get assistance and connect with the community.

 ---

-**Last Updated:** 2025-12-28
+**Last Updated:** 2026-02-28
 **Tested With:** Aspose.CAD for Java 24.12
 **Author:** Aspose